GuardML

 By GuardML Editorial · · 8 min read

 The market for LLM security tools has matured significantly since 2023, when teams were largely writing ad-hoc keyword filters and hoping for the best.
 Today there are purpose-built frameworks for each phase of the security lifecycle: pre-deployment red-teaming, runtime guardrails, and post-deployment observability.
 This guide covers the tools worth knowing, what threat surface each one actually addresses, and where the gaps remain.
+It pairs with our AI safety tools guide, which goes deeper on benchmark numbers for the runtime-classifier layer.

 The OWASP Top 10 for LLM Applications 2025 is the closest thing the industry has to a shared threat model.
 It identifies ten risk categories — prompt injection, sensitive data disclosure, supply chain attacks, data poisoning, improper output handling, excessive agency, system prompt leakage, vector/embedding weaknesses, misinformation, and unbounded consumption — and it is useful as an evaluation checklist when selecting tools.
 Any LLM security tool should be assessed against which of these it actually addresses and with what fidelity.